-On a more individual level, luxury is even more specific for each individual.
+On a more personal level, luxury is even more specific for each individual.
 If you’re a connoisseur, a certain wine may be luxurious, but this wouldn’t hold true for everyone.
 You might have to be educated about this product.

 Feeling happy, joyous, and free is potentially all examples of emotional luxury.
-If an emotional experience is very important to you, then it is very luxurious to you.
-Your favorite emotions, normally positive ones will be luxurious, and the more intense the feeling, the more luxurious.
+If an emotional experience holds significant meaning for you, then it is very luxurious to you.
+Your preferred emotions, normally positive ones will be luxurious, and the more intense the feeling, the more luxurious.

 After Christmas, the outcome of our spending often enough causes us increased feelings of financial stress.
 In addition, to our undisciplined spending, our lack of rigor around healthy eating causes many of us to make New Year’s resolutions about eating better and losing weight.
 This is just an indication of our dissatisfaction with the state that our previous eating habits have created.

 Living a Disciplined Life Gives Rise to a Happier Life